 Along with a study of this alternative system, two breadth studies shall be done in the construction management and mechanical options.
 The breadth in construction management will be an investigation of the scheduling and cost impact of switching to a full composite action beam with reinforced shear wall design.
-The Mechanical breadth work study will in Energy Conservation and Energy Cost Reduction Considerations.
+Changes in the geographic location will also be considered (weather, seasonal changes, local labor and material costs).
+The Mechanical breadth work study will in Energy Conservation and Energy Cost Considerations.
 Time of day usage (energy storage methods), energy recovery (heat recovery), and alternate energy sources will be explored to see where savings can be made.
-Other areas to check are for in-efficiencies of mechanical equipment and building envelope parameters.
+Other areas to check are for in-efficiencies of mechanical equipment and building envelope parameters for a location in a warmer climate.